Autonomous weapons systems or ‘killer robots’ are causing concern for the international community, and now is the time for a preemptive ban.

 As we stand at a crossroads, with development and deployment of these weapons potentially not so far into the future, we seek instead commitment by countries to a prohibition treaty, those in relevant research and development industries to pledge not to contribute to the advancement of these weapons and to maintain meaningful human control in warfare.

 Professor Toby Walsh of UNSW was the key organiser of the open letter, and also co-directed a pledge to neither participate in nor support the development, manufacture, trade or use of lethal autonomous weapons, signed by 150 companies and more than 2,400 individuals from 90 countries within the technical industry.
-Professor Toby Walsh’s leadership has been instrumental in highlighting opposition to LAWS in the AI field, and we are fortunate to have him keynote speak at our upcoming event in Sydneyas well as his overall support for the campaign.
+Professor Toby Walsh’s leadership has been instrumental in highlighting opposition to LAWS in the AI field, and we were fortunate to have him speak in our seminar in Sydney.

 You can access Professor Toby Walsh’s blog – The Future of AI where he shares and writes topical commentary including pieces featuring the killer robot debate.